alharrison/ssh_mlkem_draft/draft-harrison-mlkem-ssh.md

 {::boilerplate bcp79-tagged}

 # Key Exchange Method: ML-KEM
-When using ML-KEM as a Key Exchange Method, the key would be exchanged as described in [FIPS203].
-The client, the initiating party would start with the generation of the encapsulation and decapsulation key.
-The encapsulation (public) key is then shared with the server.
-The server uses the (public) key to encapsulate the shared secret key into the ciphertext and transmits this back to the client.
-The client then uses the previously generated (private) key to decapsulate the shared secret from the server's ciphertext.
+When using ML-KEM as Key Exchange Method, the shared secret key would be exchanged as described in section 3.1 of [FIPS203].
+The initiating party, the client would begine with the generation of the (public) encapsulation and (private) decapsulation key.
+The (public) encapsulation key is then shared with the server.
+The server uses this public encapsulation key to encapsulate the shared secret key into the ciphertext and transmits this ciphertext back to the client.
+The client then uses their previously generated private key to decapsulate the shared secret received from the server's ciphertext.

 # Security Considerations

-The security of ML-KEM is based on the presumed difficulty of solving the MLWE problem, based on the computational problems in module lattices.
+The security of ML-KEM is based on the presumed difficulty of solving the Module Learning With Errors (MLWE) problem, based on the computational problems in module lattices.
 [FIPS203]

 # IANA Considerations